 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-optic atrophy, ataxia, and spasticity.
+optic atrophy along with neurological features, including ataxia, spasticity, and intellectual disability.
 Other signs and symptoms may be present and vary from person to person.
-Although the exact cause is unknown, the syndrome is believed to be genetic and inherited in an autosomal recessive fashion, in most cases.
-Autosomal dominant inheritance has been reported in one family.
-Treatment depends on the specific signs and symptoms seen in the patient.Behr syndrome is a disorder mainly characterized by early-onset
+This condition is caused by mutations in the OPA1 gene.
+It is inherited in an autosomal recessive manner.
+Treatment depends on the specific signs and symptoms seen in the patient.Behr syndrome is a disorder characterized by early-onset

 On this page